Mikolas, Carpenter lead Cardinals to win over Marlins

-ST. LOUIS (AP) — Dexter Fowler and Matt Carpenter homered to back a strong outing by Miles Mikolas and lead the St. Louis Cardinals to a 5-0 win over the Miami Marlins on Monday night.
+ST. LOUIS (AP) — Mile Mikolas knew his luck would turn around.

+Dexter Fowler and Matt Carpenter homered to back a strong outing by Mikolas and lead the St. Louis Cardinals to a 5-0 win over the Miami Marlins on Monday night.

 Mikolas (5-7) snapped a career-high losing streak of five straight decisions.
 He had not won a game since May 6 against Philadelphia.
 In making his team-leading 15th start and second straight against the Marlins, Mikolas went six innings.
 He scattered six hits and struck out four.